sdespont/php-swiss-qr-bill-tcpdf/README.md

 ## Getting started

 ```
-composer require sdespont/swiss-qr-bill-tcpdf
+composer require sdespont/php-swiss-qr-bill-tcpdf
 ```

-Then have a look at [example/example.php](example/example.php).
+Then have a look at [example/example.php](example/example.php), and check out how to create mass-mailing QR-Bill document with TCPDF library.

 ## Main project